‘Teen Mom OG’s Maci Bookout Comes Clean About Rehab Rumors

 But Maci Bookout took to the MTV stage to clear the air.
 During an after show special, host Nessa asked her what the weirdest rumor she had ever heard about herself was.
 She stated that the one about her being in rehab was the most bizarre.

-Taylor McKinney, her husband, revealed that a friend of theirs called their house, concerned about Maci Bookout’s wellbeing, and asked if the reality star was actually away and working on her issues.
+Taylor McKinney, her husband, revealed that a friend of theirs called their house, concerned about Maci Bookout’s well-being, and asked if the reality star was actually away and working on her issues.
 McKinney laughed and said she was actually spending time “in the hot tub,” so that “may count as rehab.”

-The rumor stems from an April Fool’s prank in which a jokester edited an article about Maci Bookout to make it look as though she went to rehab and it was reported on by outlet Radar Online.
-However, despite how many Bud Lights she has these days, Maci Bookout states that there is absolutely no truth to the rumors and fans don’t need to worry about her.
+The rumor stems from an April Fool’s prank in which a prankster edited an article about Maci Bookout to make it look as though she went to rehab, and it was reported by outlet Radar Online.
+However, despite how many Bud Lights she has these days, Maci Bookout states that there is absolutely no truth to the rumors, and fans don’t need to worry about her.

-During a previous season of Teen Mom OG, Maci Bookout was criticized for continuing to drink while she was pregnant with her son, Maverick, 1, though she did not realise she was pregnant until several months after she had already gotten pregnant.
+During a previous season of Teen Mom OG, Maci Bookout was criticized for continuing to drink while she was pregnant with her son, Maverick, 1, although she did not realize she was pregnant until several months after she had already gotten pregnant.

 And while the reality star is frequently pictured with a beer and certainly likes to have fun, she stresses that she doesn’t have a problem with drinking and is a responsible mother to her three kids.

 Recently, Maci Bookout opened up about the struggles of co-parenting with her ex, Ryan Edwards.
-She stated that he has come a long way from where he was in the past, but that he still has a long way to go to get where he needs to be.
+She stated that he had come a long way from where he was in the past, but he still has a long way to go to get where he needs to be.
 However, she did add that his fiancee, Mackenzie Standifer, has been a positive influence in his life.

 Mackenzie Standifer confided in Maci Bookout that she was a teen mother too, and she knows all about this co-parenting business and the issues it causes.
 As such, she works hard to keep Ryan on track and make sure that Bentley gets where he needs to be.
 Maci Bookout even confessed that sometimes she preferred to keep communication between herself and Mackenzie because Mackenzie is more apt to ensure that things go smoothly.